BhallaLab/almirah/CODE_OF_CONDUCT.rst

 - requesting a contributor apologize for their behavior.
-- asking a contributor or multiple contributors to enter a cooling off period that puts a time-limited pause on a particular discussion topic or access to the ADBS dataset.
+- asking a contributor or multiple contributors to enter a cooling off period that puts a time-limited pause on a particular discussion topic or access to a dataset.
 - asking a contributor to no longer participate in the development or usage of *almirah*.